HwangTaehyun/github-repository-contribution-stats/README.md

 Copy-paste this into your markdown content, and that's it.
 Simple!

 Based on [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), I focused on showing GitHub contributor stats and applied typescript to the original project.
+Refer to [ISSUE#2027](https://github.com/anuraghazra/github-readme-stats/issues/2027).
 Thanks to [@anuraghazra](https://github.com/anuraghazra) for the awesome open-source project!

 Change the `?username=` value to your GitHub username.